elliemcavoy/my-indian-recipebook/README.md

 <li>Card class taken from Materialize which inlcudes a floating button.</li>
 <li>Form components HTML & CSS classes taken from Materialize including the Jquery to operate.</li>
 <li>Collapsible component taken from Materialize including the Jquery.</li>
-<li>Pagination implemented using code from <a href="https://stackoverflow.com/questions/54053873/implementation-of-pagination-using-flask-paginate-pymongo">https://stackoverflow.com/questions/54053873/implementation-of-pagination-using-flask-paginate-pymongo</a>.</li>
+<li>Pagination implemented using code from <a href="https://stackoverflow.com/questions/54053873/implementation-of-pagination-using-flask-paginate-pymongo" target="_blank">https://stackoverflow.com/questions/54053873/implementation-of-pagination-using-flask-paginate-pymongo</a>.</li>
 <li>Google Fonts utilized for all font styles within the project.</li></ul>

 <h3>Code</h3>
 <ul>
-<li><a href="https://docs.mongodb.com/">MongoDB Documentation</a> used to help implement the search function and the pull method used in removing an item from favourites.</li>
+<li><a href="https://docs.mongodb.com/" target="_blank">MongoDB Documentation</a> used to help implement the search function and the pull method used in removing an item from favourites.</li>
-<li><a href="https://stackoverflow.com/questions/54053873/implementation-of-pagination-using-flask-paginate-pymongo">Stack Overflow - Implementation of Pagination</a> which was used to implement the pagination on the 'recipes' page.</li>
+<li><a href="https://stackoverflow.com/questions/54053873/implementation-of-pagination-using-flask-paginate-pymongo" target="_blank">Stack Overflow - Implementation of Pagination</a> which was used to implement the pagination on the 'recipes' page.</li>
 <li>Tutor Support assisted with adding the recipe ObjectId into the 'favourites' array and then retrieving the recipe using the ObjectId.</li>
 <li>Code Institute Turtorials were used for reference when creating functions.</li>
 <li>Task Manager Mini Project.
 Login, Register & Log Out functions taken from this project and just modified to fit in with my milestone project.
 Other functionality was based around Task Manager function such as the 'add recipe' and 'edit recipe' functions. </li>
-<li><a href="https://www.geeksforgeeks.org/python-counter-objects-elements/">Geeks for Geeks - Python Counter</a> used to help implement the Counter functionality in the voting function.</li>
+<li><a href="https://www.geeksforgeeks.org/python-counter-objects-elements/" target="_blank">Geeks for Geeks - Python Counter</a> used to help implement the Counter functionality in the voting function.</li>

 </ul>